Cribl Search 4.17.0

 Lakehouse Engines for Faster, AI-Enabled Searches

-Just add an Engine and connect your Sources.
+Just add an engine and connect your Sources.
 Cribl Search automatically parses your events and organizes them into Datasets, which you can query in minutes instead of hours.

-Copilot Investigations for AI-Guided Analysis
+Investigations for AI-Guided Analysis (Preview)

-Start from a question, let Cribl Copilot generate and refine KQL queries across relevant Datasets, and capture the results as a shareable Notebook.
+Cut resolution time with AI-powered investigations that highlight anomalies, isolate root causes, and suggest actionable next moves.
+Start from a question, let the AI generate and refine KQL queries across relevant Datasets, and capture the results as a shareable Notebook.

 Federated Search Evolution

-New Architecture for Faster Federated Searches
+v2 Architecture for Faster Federated Searches

 Native Microsoft Azure Support